Ecodev/graphql-doctrine/README.md

 A custom sorting option must implement `SortingInterface`.
 The constructor has no arguments and the `__invoke()` must define how to apply the sorting.

-Similarly to custom filter, it may be possible to carefully add join if necessary.
+Similarly to custom filters, it may be possible to carefully add joins if necessary.

-Then custom sorting might be used like so:
+Then a custom sorting might be used like so:

 ```php
 use GraphQL\Doctrine\Annotation as API;